A Customer Relationship Management (CRM) system provides a central place where businesses can manage customer and prospect data.

 Ease of use is ultimately subjective but based on data gathered by Capterra from real users in sales and marketing roles:

-- HubSpot has a 4.5 out of 5-star average rating by 1603 users on Capterra
+- HubSpot has a 4.4/5 average rating for ease of use by 2,521 users on Capterra.

 When it comes to price, HubSpot’s CRM is the winner over Salesforce.